Water Conservation

 Initiatives

 Higher water rates brought on by past droughts have encouraged more efficient water use practices by urban and industrial users.
-Wide fluctuations in water deliveries and water availability to agricultural customers have forced farmers to find new ways to manage their supplies.
+Wide fluctuations in water deliveries and availability to agricultural customers have forced farmers to find new ways to manage their supplies.

 Urban water agencies are also realizing the economic benefits of water conservation.
 Water can be procured through conservation at a much lower cost per acre-foot than purchasing that same water in the marketplace.
 And conserving now can mean delaying into the future costly new expansion facilities for both drinking water supply and wastewater treatment—and that delay means millions of dollars in savings.